dell/omnia/docs/source/InstallationGuides/Platform/kubeflow.rst

 To log in to the Kubeflow dashboard and start using its features, you need to provide the default username and password.
 For more information, `click here <https://github.com/kubeflow/manifests?tab=readme-ov-file#connect-to-your-kubeflow-cluster>`_. ::

-The Kubeflow manifest documentation is present `here. <https://github.com/kubeflow/manifests?tab=readme-ov-file#overview>`_
+The Kubeflow manifest documentation is present `here <https://github.com/kubeflow/manifests?tab=readme-ov-file#kubeflow-manifests>`_.

 .. note:: Refer to `image pull <../pullimagestonodes.html>`_ in case of ImagePullBackOff issue while deploying any user defined task.